daviddarnes/live-filter/README.md

 # `live-filter`

-A Web Component for filtering items using a text input
+A Web Component for filtering items using a text input.

 **[Demo](https://daviddarnes.github.io/live-filter/demo.html)**